cleveland-metroparks/leaflet-crosshairs/README.md

 See the hosted example here:
 http://cleveland-metroparks.github.io/leaflet-crosshairs

 The problem space is this: Your web development team is good with forms.
-They build forms like diurnal animals sleep -- daily, day in, day out, day in, day out.
+They build forms like diurnal animals sleep -- daily: day in, day out, day in, day out.
 So, they want to build a form for a mobile web app _and_ it just happens to use HTML5 to grab the geolocation from field deployed phones, tablets, etc..
 Great!
 Geo problem solved -- when we collect our form data, we'll get geo-data _for free_.

 Not so fast, form-building Valentine -- what's the quality of those data?
 How accurate is that phone GPS?
 Is it good _enough_.
 The answer probably is _yes, most of the time_.